 4. Choose the right people

 Making the right hires is undoubtedly one of the hardest parts of owning a business.
-The truth is, you often hire people for what they can do (previous experience, skills, etc.) but fire them for who they are (values, temperament, work ethic, personality).
+The truth is, you may often hire people for what they can do (previous experience, skills, etc.) but fire them for who they are (values, temperament, work ethic, personality).
 Business owners get caught in this trap time and time again.
 Without defined systems and processes of the way you do it, people will bring in habits and ways of working that they developed with previous employers.
 And without clear values and standards, one bad apple can disrupt the team culture and bring everyone down.
-So spending time on a thorough and value-based recruiting and hiring process is essential.
+So, spending time on a thorough and value-based recruiting and hiring process is essential.

 5. Develop a high-performance environment

 If you want your team to bring the best to your organization, you need to encourage and inspire them.
 That means connecting with, understanding and mentoring each employee.
 You can do that by creating (and signing) Position Agreements for each employee so that they understand what they’re responsible for in their role.
-Additionally, you can do this by ensuring that you or your managers are conducting regular Employee Development Meetings with each reporting employee so they have a space to work through problems and focus on professional development.
+Additionally, you can do this by ensuring that you or your managers are conducting regular Employee Development Meetings with each reporting employee, so that they have a space to work through problems and focus on professional development.

 Developing a results-driven team takes time, and often the process can be disruptive—so disruptive that some employees may not stick with you on the adventure.
 That’s okay.
 If you’re having chronic employee issues, it’s likely that not everyone should join you.
-But this is a necessary step to building a business where your employees do things the way you want them done, so that you can step away knowing that your way we do things here will continue without you at the helm.
+But this is a necessary step to building a business where your employees do things the way you want them done, so that you can step away knowing that your own way we do things here will continue, even without you constantly at the helm.